JohnnyMaelstrm/johnnymaelstrm.github.io/_tabs/about.md

   <div class="section-header">Outside of tech</div>
   <p>
     When I’m not studying or hacking away at a new project, I like to stay active: specimenfishing, hitting a gym, and long walks in a forest are my way to recharge.
-    I’m also into gaming, sci-fi, and learning new tools just for the fun of understanding how things work under the hood.
+    I’m also into gaming, sci-fi, and horrormovies.
     <br><br>
     I believe curiosity is one of the best skills you can have in tech and I try to live by that every day.
   </p>